MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-dynamic-text.md

 You can insert dynamic text in existing email templates or templates that you create.

-1. In the template editor, place your cursor where you want the personalized content to appear.

-1. Select **Insert dynamic text**.
+1. In the template editor, place your cursor where you want the personalized content to appear and select **Insert dynamic text**.

     :::image type="content" source="media/email-dyn-text.png" alt-text="Screenshot of the email template editor, with Insert dynamic text highlighted.":::